How To Sleep After Cervical Neck Surgery

 The chair or recliner shouldn't be located near a wall or a window, as it might cause you to lean on the side, thus causing neck pains.
 For outstanding comfort, use a firm, non-fluffy pillow with a supportive design to support your spine.

 Stomach sleeping is discouraged, especially after any form of surgery unless directed by a doctor.
 With cervical neck surgery, this sleeping position is dangerous and can cause you to develop neck complications.

-Sleeping in this position has a significant danger of making you dangerously twist your head when in a deep sleep.
-It's better to avoid this position at all costs.
+Sleeping in this position has a significant danger of making you twist your head when in deep sleep.
+It's better to avoid sleeping on your stomach at all costs.

 To prevent infection from mechanical problems with this sleeping position, place a pillow under your pelvis to stop the strain your spine is applying upwards to the neck.
 If you must sleep in this position, place a pillow under your head and below your hip.

 This being the most recommended sleeping position after any surgery is ideal for neck or spine surgery.
 In as much as it is the best and less risky, it has its dos and don'ts.